 - Oesophageal strictures may be benign or malignant:

-- Benign oesophageal strictures are usually the result of scarring from acid reflux in severe and persistent gastro-oesophageal reflux disease (GORD).
-This represents about 70 to 80% of all oesophageal strictures and is 2 or 3 times more common in men.
+- Benign oesophageal strictures are usually the result of scarring from acid reflux in severe and persistent GORD.
 It may also follow ingestion of corrosives.
-About 25% of patients with peptic stricture give no history of heartburn.

 - Postoperative strictures represent about 10% and corrosives account for fewer than 5%.
 Drugs that can cause strictures include alendronate, iron, non-steroidal anti-inflammatory drugs (NSAIDs), and potassium chloride.
 NSAIDs should be prescribed with caution in patients with known GORD.

-- Oesophageal webs are often about 2 or 3 mm wide.
-It is a smooth extension of normal oesophageal tissue, containing just mucosa and submucosa, and can occur anywhere along the oesophagus but, classically, at the anterior postcricoid area of the upper oesophagus.
-This is the Paterson Brown-Kelly syndrome, also known, in the USA, as Plummer-Vinson syndrome.
+- Oesophageal webs are often about 2 mm or 3 mm wide.
+It is a smooth extension of normal oesophageal tissue, containing just mucosa and submucosa.
+It can occur anywhere along the oesophagus but, classically, at the anterior postcricoid area of the upper oesophagus.
+This is called Plummer-Vinson syndrome.
 It is associated with iron deficiency.
 There may be koilonychia (spoon nails), cheilosis and glossitis.
 Webs are more frequent in women and this may be related to propensity for iron deficiency.
-Most upper oesophageal webs are not associated with Paterson Brown-Kelly syndrome.
+Most upper oesophageal webs are not associated with Plummer-Vinson syndrome.

 - A is uncommon and is a muscular ring several centimetres proximal to the squamocolumnar junction.
 It may be an inconstant finding on barium swallow and there is some debate as to whether it really is an anatomical entity.

-- B ring or Schatzki's ring is really a web, as it involves only mucosa and submucosa.
-It tends to mark the proximal part of a hiatus hernia and usually presents in a patient aged over 50 whose main complaint is intermittent dysphagia to solid food, spanning months or years, and it is non-progressive.
+- B ring, or Schatzki's ring, is really a web, as it involves only mucosa and submucosa.
+It tends to mark the proximal part of a hiatus hernia and usually presents in a patient aged over 50 years whose main complaint is intermittent dysphagia to solid food, spanning months or years, and it is non-progressive.

 - C ring is a rare X-ray finding of indentation caused by the diaphragmatic crura.
 It rarely causes symptoms.